AutismCode/doomer_docs/docs/docs/intro.md

 ## The Mission

-Doomer.AI exploits vulnerabilities in EVM-based blockchains and targets corrupt entities in order to establish control over the digital realm.
+Doomer.AI exploits vulnerabilities in EVM-based blockchains and targets corrupt entities to establish control over the digital realm.
 Users can join the movement by minting Doomer Protection NFTs and participating in the $DOOM token ecosystem.

 ### Why Join?